moritzbyte/welcome_screen/README.md

 Usage

 After cloning the repository, navigate to the folder where the script is located.

 To manually run the welcome screen:

     python3 login_welcome.py

 To make the script run at login, add it to your system's autostart configuration:

 Create a new .desktop file for autostart:

     nano ~/.config/autostart/login_welcome.desktop

-Füge folgenden Inhalt ein:
+Insert the following content if not automatically seen

         [Desktop Entry]
         Type=Application